Blaisorblade/pdbp.github.io/index.md

  - Monad based computations can use a pointfree programming style by making use of [*Kleisli categories*](https://en.wikipedia.org/wiki/Kleisli_category).
  - Arrow based programs can use a pointful programming style by making use of [*arrow calculus*](http://homepages.inf.ed.ac.uk/slindley/papers/arrow-calculus.pdf).

-**Our library goes for programming monads in a pointfree style using Kleisli functions.**
+The `PDBP` library goes for programming monads in a pointfree style using Kleisli categories.

 The `with Program[[-Z, + Y] => Z => M[Y]]` part of `trait Computation`, which states that computations have more power of expression than programs, is a bit verbose.